 “We specifically got Splashtop because it was the top solution for Macs,” said Adams.

-“FERPA compliance is very important to us,” Adams said, “so it’s great to know that Splashtop isn’t going to retain, manipulate, or do anything with the students’ information.
+“FERPA compliance is very important to us,” Adams said.
+"It’s great to know that Splashtop isn’t going to retain, manipulate or do anything with the students’ information.
 Splashtop wouldn’t have passed the gate if they didn’t have that.”